Llíria: Roman Age

 Under the Romans, Llíria was as important as Valencia or Sagunt.
 The town is very rich in Roman finds, including a large Roman leisure centre with a temple, shops, pools, and hot baths.

 Recent archaeological excavations have uncovered one of Spain's largest-ever caches of buried coins.
 Popularly known as the Treasure of Carrer Duc de Llíria, it totals some 6,000 silver denarii minted in the first and third centuries.
 Another archaeological find was a mosaic of The Twelve Labours of Hercules, which was excavated from a Domus Romana (Roman home) at Can Porcar or Casa de Porcar (Porcar House) in Llíria.
 It is currently displayed at the National Archaeological Museum of Spain (in Madrid).
 Additionally, Llíria's own archaeological museum contains imagery from its original location including details of each of the labors along with other Roman artifacts from the town.

-Mediaeval Period
+Medieval Period

 The first church in Llíria was built in 1238 by King James I of Aragon, after his victory over the Moors and the conquest of the Valencian region.
 The Church of the Blood (església de la Sang) was built on the site of a mosque and is a typical example of Valencian Gothic architecture with Roman and Valencian influences.
 Some remains of the original mosque can still be seen.

 In 1919 the church was gazetted as a National Monument and was the first religious monument in the Valencian Community to receive this distinction.
 The church was recently restored and opened to the public.